 Note: In the rare circumstance that the ColorMunki’s lowest brightness target of 80 isn’t low enough for your print matching, manually reduce your screen’s brightess to a satisfactory level, then recalibrate with “Native” as the White Luminance target.
 However, if this is necessary, I urge you to consider the light in which you edit, and brighten it if possible.

-If you are unhappy with the color of your calibrated screen, you can explore other options.
+If you are unhappy with the colour of your calibrated screen, you can explore other options.

 But first, ask yourself if your calibration was as good as it could be.
 Was the device sitting perfectly flat against the screen?
 Was there too much light glaring on the screen?
 Was there any risk that the screen might have dimmed during calibration?
 If there’s any doubt in your mind about those questions, try a plain (careful!) recalibration.